<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=118821590194430&amp;ev=PageView&amp;noscript=1">

 Jungle Bird

 As consumers gain a refined taste for bitter aperitivos, they look to see how they’re incorporated in new, exciting ways.
 While the Jungle Bird dates back to the 1970s, this tiki cocktail is a fixture on bar menus nationwide.
-Blackstrap rum, pineapple and lime juice make it a quaffable cooler, while bitter Campari adds complexity and curiosity.
+Blackstrap rum, pineapple and lime juice make it a refreshing cooler, while bitter Campari adds complexity and curiosity.
 It’s a tiki drink that has little interest in being a tiki drink.

 Martini